-Throughout life, I’ve been a curator.
+Throughout my life, I’ve been a curator.
 I curate all the beautiful things, books, people, places, and time spent in luxuriously intentional moments.

 I’ve always edited my life in one fashion or another.
 Whether it’s editing out certain thought patterns, my closet, or toxic relationships, I curate and edit fastidiously.